Zavalaesteban1/MazeBFS/README.md

 ```

 The BFS algorithm guarantees that this is the shortest possible path between the start and end points in the maze.

+(Additonal Information)
+## C++ Implementation Details
+### Class Structure
+- **mazeGraph**: The main class that encapsulates the graph representation of the maze
+  - Contains a nested **Vertex** class representing nodes in the graph
+  - Provides methods for graph construction and manipulation

+### Key Data Structures
+- **unordered_map<string, Vertex*> vertexMap**: Maps coordinate strings (e.g., "1,2") to Vertex pointers
+- **vector<Vertex*> neighs**: Each Vertex contains a vector of pointers to its neighbors
+- **queue<Vertex*>**: Used for BFS traversal
+- **unordered_set<Vertex*>**: Tracks visited vertices during BFS
+- **unordered_map<Vertex*, Vertex*> parent**: Maps vertices to their parent in the BFS path

+### Memory Management
+- Dynamic memory allocation is used for Vertex objects
+- Proper cleanup is implemented in the mazeGraph destructor and during graph rebuilding
+- Vertices are allocated with `new` and properly deleted when no longer needed

+### Algorithm Implementation
+- Graph construction from the maze string is performed in O(n) time where n is the length of the input
+- The BFS algorithm runs in O(V+E) time where V is the number of vertices and E is the number of edges
+- String parsing and manipulation is used to extract coordinates and build the graph

+### Interface
+- A global `solve(string maze)` function provides a simple interface to the solver
+- This function creates a mazeGraph instance internally and delegates to its solve method
+- The returned string represents the maze with 'o' characters marking the shortest path